Why you need brand guidelines (plus how to create them in three easy steps)

 Color palette

 Maintaining a consistent brand color palette is one of the easiest ways to help your target audience identify you.
-Beyond their primary color, most brands have about one to four other colors within their palettes that can be mixed and matched within each graphic.
+Beyond a primary color, most brands have a palette of one to four additional colors that can be used within each graphic.

-The color palette you choose can make a big difference in the look and feel of your brand.
+The color palette you choose makes a big difference in the look and feel of your brand.
 Consider these otherwise identical event graphics, for example:

 The colors in the first graphic do a better job of conveying a fun, bold brand.
 The second, on the other hand, is a bit softer and more understated.
 Neither is wrong, but the images definitely have different effects.